dizhengcindy/project2/README.md

 -  "My posts" to see all the pictures you uploaded, and you can click on any picture to see details

-- "Post a new picture" to upload a new picture with url, it will only show the top 6 most popular tags when create pictures, you can create your own tag
+- "Post a new picture" to upload a new picture with url, it will only show the top 6 most popular tags when create pictures, you can create your own tag (validation: must have title and url).
 -  "Log out" to log out and return to login page

 ## "Popular tags"